feliciagomezlab/Gomez-Lab.github.io/index.md

 ---
 ---

-Our lab brings together a diverse group of researchers with expertise in clinical, computational, molecular, and mathematical disciplines, all united by a shared interest in understanding the genomic underpinnings of cancer.
-We focus specifically on Hodgkin and non-Hodgkin lymphomas, as well as multiple myeloma, investigating how acquired genetic mutations influence the clinical manifestations of these diseases and their responses to treatment.
+Our lab consists of researchers focused on understanding the genetic drivers of Hodgkin and non-Hodgkin lymphomas, as well as multiple myeloma.
+We explore how somatic mutations shape disease characteristics and influence treatment responses.

-Classic Hodgkin lymphoma (cHL) presents a unique challenge, accounting for 10% of all lymphomas in the Western world and remaining a significant clinical concern.
-While many patients respond well to standard therapies, a subset faces relapse or resistance.
-The disease is characterized by the rare malignant B cells known as Hodgkin-Reed-Sternberg (HRS) cells, which constitute only a small fraction of the tumor environment.
-Despite advancements in next-generation sequencing, detecting somatic mutations in cancers dominated by these rare cell populations remains difficult, largely due to low signal-to-noise ratios and a lack of sophisticated algorithms designed to handle low variant allele frequency (VAF) variants.
+Key Research Areas:

+	•	Genomics of Hodgkin and Non-Hodgkin lymphomas and multiple myeloma.
+	•	Somatic variation in diverse human populations.
+	•	Deep sequencing of Hodgkin Lymphoma genomes, linking genetic variation with survival and disease progression.

+Classic Hodgkin lymphoma (cHL), responsible for 10% of all lymphomas in the Western world, remains challenging due to relapse and treatment resistance in some patients.
+The rarity of malignant Hodgkin-Reed-Sternberg (HRS) cells in cHL complicates the detection of somatic mutations, demanding advanced sequencing and analysis techniques.

-Our research seeks to address these challenges through two main avenues of inquiry:
+We address these challenges by:

-	1. Can ultra-deep exome-wide sequencing, combined with tailored filtering and analysis techniques, successfully identify somatic mutations in cHL?
+	•	Utilizing ultra-deep exome-wide sequencing paired with customized filtering and analysis strategies to detect somatic mutations in cHL.
-	2. Do these low VAF somatic mutations, identified from HRS cells using our refined analytical strategies, correlate with disease outcomes in cHL?

-Our lab’s mission is to conduct research that directly informs and improves clinical practices in oncology.
-We are recognized for our strengths in genomic profiling, the development of advanced high-throughput laboratory and bioinformatics methods, and our ability to manage and interpret extensive and complex genomic data.
-Through our extensive network of research and clinical partnerships, we strive to push the boundaries of cancer research, ultimately enhancing patient care and outcomes.
+	•	Investigating the association between low variant allele frequency (VAF) mutations in HRS cells and clinical outcomes.

+Our mission is to advance oncology by integrating genome profiling with cutting-edge laboratory and bioinformatics techniques, driving research that impacts clinical practices and improves patient care.

 {% include section.html %}